iYadavVaibhav/stem/docs/2-Data-Engineering/data-warehousing.md

 - **Database Schema** is collection of _database objects_ (tables, views and indexes).

 - **3NF Schema** minimizes redundancy by splitting data in multiple tables and linking them with relationships.
-Adding new entity is easy without effecting current applicaiton.
+Adding new entity is easy without effecting current application.
 But, this makes reading data slow as the query joins multiple tables.

-- Data Warehousing, data mart build, database modeling, dimentional modeling, data modeling,  - they all have a common goal to **improve data retrieval** (select query optimized).
+- Data Warehousing, data mart build, database modelling, dimensional modelling, data modelling,  - they all have a common goal to **improve data retrieval** (select query optimized).

 ## Data Storage Solutions

 - **Data Lake** - is dumped data with no purpose
 - **Staging Area** is a dump from feeds.
-It simplfies cleaning and consolidation.
+It simplifies cleaning and consolidation.
 - **Data Warehouse** - data from different sources into central store to provide **single source of truth** on which BI and Analysts can rely.
   - **OLAP vs OLTP** - Compared to OLTP (transaction processing), warehousing is read oriented, for analytics workload OLAP.
     - read oriented, vs insert/update/delete
     - denormalized for reads, fully normalized for consistency
     - ETL batch updates, always up to date.
   - Big data warehousing handling petabytes in an distributed environment.
 Handle 3Vs, real time, no sql, petabytes?
 It is ETL but at industry level,
-- **Data Mart** - usually build for single purpose, for particualr LOBs, can be physically designed or implemented logically by creating views, materialized view or summary data in warehouse (they have an overlap).
+- **Data Mart** - usually build for single purpose, for particular LOBs, can be physically designed or implemented logically by creating views, materialized view or summary data in warehouse (they have an overlap).
 It mainly focuses on a subset of data instead of complete enterprise data.
 They can exist as
   - Island is right from source, can be inconsistent.
   - Dependent is fed from warehouse, mostly consistent.
 - **Operation Data Store** - ODS gives data warehouses a place to get access to the most current data, which has not yet been loaded into the data warehouse.
 Usually current day data.
 - Usually - Data Lake > Data Warehouse > Data Mart
-- Data Warehousing, data mart build, database modeling, dimentional modeling, data modeling,  - they all have a common goal to **improve data retrieval** (select query optimized).
+- Data Warehousing, data mart build, database modelling, dimensional modelling, data modelling,  - they all have a common goal to **improve data retrieval** (select query optimized).

 ## Data Warehousing Concepts

 - **What is Data Warehouse**
   - simply it is a database.
-  - designed in a way to facilitate easy reads and accomodates change in model like adding a new dimension.
+  - designed in a way to facilitate easy reads and accommodates change in model like adding a new dimension.
   - lets slice and dice data from different dimensions and by time.
   - lets view highly-aggregated data and same time lets drill-down to lowest granularity.
-  - the data is non-volatile (does not change) and lets analyze what occured over time.
+  - the data is non-volatile (does not change) and lets analyze what occurred over time.
-  - it includes **ETL process**, multi-dimensional modeling, backups, availability
+  - it includes **ETL process**, multi-dimensional modelling, backups, availability
   - Big data warehousing handling petabytes in an distributed environment.
 Handle 3Vs, real time, no sql, petabytes?
 It is ETL but at industry level.

 - **Why is Data Warehouse required**
-  - to combine data from different sources intoe **single source of truth** on which BI and Analysts can rely.
+  - to combine data from different sources into **single source of truth** on which BI and Analysts can rely.
-  - to enhance organization's performance by analyzing data.
+  - to enhance organization's performance by analysing data.
-  - to maintian historical records to look over years.
+  - to maintain historical records to look over years.

 - **How Data Warehouse works**
   - _Read Optimized_ - they are designed to query and analyze rather than transaction processing.